PG&E Corporation (PCG) Stock Price and Analyst Predictions

 PCG) stock’s latest price update

-PG&E Corporation (NYSE: PCG)’s stock price has decreased by -2.69 compared to its previous closing price of 15.97.
-Despite this, the company has experienced a -2.02% fall in its stock price over the last five trading sessions.
+PG&E Corporation (NYSE: PCG)’s stock price has increased by 0.64 compared to its previous closing price of 15.74.
+Despite this, the company has experienced a 1.93% gain in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 03/15/23 that PG&E Appoints CFO as Utility Aims to Reduce Wildfire Risk

 PCG’s Market Performance

-PG&E Corporation (PCG) has seen a -2.02% fall in stock performance for the week, with a 0.58% gain in the past month and a -1.89% plunge in the past quarter.
-The volatility ratio for the week is 2.63%, and the volatility levels for the past 30 days are at 2.88% for PCG.
-The simple moving average for the last 20 days is -2.56% for PCG stock, with a simple moving average of 12.70% for the last 200 days.
+PG&E Corporation (PCG) has seen a 1.93% rise in stock performance for the week, with a 1.41% gain in the past month and a -3.71% plunge in the past quarter.
+The volatility ratio for the week is 2.47%, and the volatility levels for the past 30 days are at 2.71% for PCG.
+The simple moving average for the last 20 days is -0.68% for PCG stock, with a simple moving average of 14.15% for the last 200 days.

 Analysts’ Opinion of PCG